haochen95/python_tutorial/README.md

 # Licese

-This repository contains a variety of content; some developed by Donne Martin, and some from third-parties.
+This repository contains a variety of content; some developed by Hao Chen, and some from third-parties.
 The third-party content is distributed under the license provided by those parties.

-The content developed by Donne Martin is distributed under the following license:

-*I am providing code and resources in this repository to you under an open source license.
-Because this is my personal repository, the license you receive to my code and resources is from me*
 ```text
 Copyright 2019 Hao Chen